Even Worse

-Even Worse is the fifth studio album by "Weird Al" Yankovic, released on April 12, 1988.
+Even Worse is the fifth studio album by the American parody musician "Weird Al" Yankovic, released on April 12, 1988.
 The album was produced by former The McCoys guitarist Rick Derringer.
 Recorded between November 1987 and February 1988, this album helped to revitalize Yankovic's career after the critical and commercial failure of his previous album Polka Party!
 (1986).

-The music on Even Worse is built around parodies and pastiches of pop and rock music of the mid-1980s.
+The music on Even Worse is built around parodies and pastiches of pop and rock music of the late 1980s.
 Half of the album is made up of parodies, featuring jabs at Michael Jackson, George Harrison, Tiffany, Los Lobos, and Billy Idol.
 The other half is original material, featuring several "style parodies" or musical imitations that emulate existing artists.
 These style parodies include imitations of specific artists such as Oingo Boingo, Beastie Boys, and James Taylor.
 Even Worse has the distinction of being one of two albums by Yankovic lacking any polka renditions of pop songs or medleys, the other being his self-titled debut album from 1983.
 This album's title and cover art are spoofs of Michael Jackson's 1987 album Bad.

 Even Worse was met with mostly positive reviews and peaked at No. 27 on the Billboard 200, becoming Yankovic's best-selling album.
 The album also produced one of Yankovic's hit singles, "Fat", a parody of Michael Jackson's "Bad", which peaked at No. 99 on the Billboard Hot 100 and became a staple on MTV.
 The album was certified as a gold record, and later as a platinum record with sales of over one million copies in the United States, becoming Yankovic's first platinum record.
 "Fat" won the Grammy Award for Best Concept Music Video.